Why Corfu deserves the detour in luxury hotel mode

 In Corfu town:

-- Pomo d'Oro: Venetian trattoria, fresh pasta, fish of the day.
+- Pomo d'Oro: Venetian trattoria, fresh pasta, daily fish.
 Local vibe, gentle prices (30-40 €).

 On the coast:

-- Trilogia (Dassia): modern Greek taverna, local produce, sea view.
+- Trilogia (Dassia): Modern Greek taverna, local produce, sea views.
 Budget 40-50 €.

-- Klimataria (Benitses): family taverna, grilled fish, authentic vibe.
+- Klimataria (Benitses): Family taverna, grilled fish, authentic vibe.
 Budget 25-35 €.

-All-inclusive resorts (SENTIDO, Dreams) include meals, but buffet quality stays standard.
+The all-inclusive resorts (SENTIDO, Dreams) include meals, but buffet quality stays standard.
 If staying there, plan at least one dinner off-formula to taste real Corfiot cooking 😌

-Budget: what to budget for
+Budget: what to expect

 A luxury hotel stay in Corfu costs less than Santorini or Mykonos, but more than rural Crete.
 Here's a typical budget for 3 nights in high season (June-September), couple, 5-star hotel:

-- Hotel (3 nights, sea-view double) : 1 200-1 800 €
+- Hotel (3 nights, sea-view double room): 1 200-1 800 €

-- Flights (Paris-Corfu return, per person) : 250-400 €
+- Flights (Paris-Corfu return, per person): 250-400 €

-- Restaurants (2 dinners off-hotel, 2 lunches) : 300-400 €
+- Restaurants (2 dinners off-hotel, 2 lunches): 300-400 €

-- Car hire (3 days, category B) : 120-180 €
+- Car hire (3 days, category B): 120-180 €

-- Activities (boat trip, spa) : 150-250 €
+- Activities (boat trip, spa): 150-250 €

-- Misc (taxis, tips, snacks) : 100-150 €
+- Misc (taxis, tips, snacks): 100-150 €

 Total for 2 people, 3 nights: 2 500-3 800 €, flights included.